Accessibility statement

 Interests

-Dr. Xiaotian (Steven) Dai is a postdoctoral researcher in the real-time systems group.
-His research interests including timing analysis, task scheduling for multi-cores, and timing assurance of autonomous and cyber-physical systems.
+Dr. Xiaotian (Steven) Dai is a Lecturer (Assistant Professor) in the Real-Time and Distributed Systems group.
+His research interests include timing analysis, task scheduling and allocation for multi-cores, and assurance of timing for autonomous and cyber-physical systems.

 Qualifications

-Xiaotian Dai received a PhD degree from University of York in 2019 (with Best Thesis).
-He joined real-time systems group in 2015 as a PhD research student, supervised by Prof. Alan Burns.
-His PhD research involves cooperatively design of control system and real-time task scheduling for Cyber-Physical Systems (CPS), where various flexible scheduling task models are proposed and implemented to investigate the scheduling impact on control performance.
-He received a M.Sc. in Control Systems from the University of Sheffield in 2014, and a B.Sc. in Automatic Control in 2011.
+Xiaotian Dai received a PhD degree from the University of York in 2019 (with Best Thesis).
+He joined the Real-Time Systems group in 2015 as a PhD research student, supervised by Prof. Alan Burns.
+His PhD research involves cooperatively designing of control system and real-time task scheduling for Cyber-Physical Systems (CPS), where various flexible scheduling task models are proposed and implemented to investigate the scheduling impact on control performance.
+He received a M.Sc. in Control Systems from the University of Sheffield in 2014, and a B.Sc. in Control Engineering in 2011.

 Career